Thrive & Survive

 A programme which provides information to women experiencing an early menopause because of their cancer treatment.
 Among other things, the programme includes information on diet, exercise, dealing with symptoms and sexuality.
 It is also an opportunity for women to get together and share in their knowledge and experience.

 This group helps your understanding of your diagnosis, providing information on dealing with the side effects of treatment such as continence issues and altered sexual function.
-It is a practical group with information on strategies to improve your wellbeing such as pelvic floor exercises.
+It is a practical group with information on strategies to improve your wellbeing.
 It is also an opportunity to share in the knowledge and experience of other men.

 Carer’s Group